BHFDSC/documentation/docs/data_insights/data_insights.md

 # Data Insights

-The data insights aim to help you understand a dataset, including its limitations and how it was compiled, ensuring accurate analysis by avoiding incorrect assumptions.
+The data insights aim to help you understand a dataset, including its limitations and how it was compiled.